The Value of Accessibility in SEO

 Technical SEO, above all, depends on effective coding, the development of predictable URLs to help search engines effectively index site content, the prioritisation of site speed and reliability, and the optimisation of mobile devices.

 Achieving these fundamental goals of technical SEO ultimately makes the other aspects of SEO — off-page and on-page — more effective.
-The result is improved seo ranking on SERPs based on more effective indexing, improved accessibility for web crawlers, and maximising user experience.
+The result is improved SEO ranking on SERPs based on more effective indexing, improved accessibility for web crawlers, and maximising user experience.

 On-page SEO